 A cataract evaluation at Dakota Eye Institute involves several pain-free tests to determine your eye health.
 These cataract tests in Bismarck are very important to identify the presence, and severity of any cataracts that may be affecting your vision.
-Plan to spend 2-2.5 hours at our office for this evaluation.
+Plan to spend about 1.5 hours at our office for this evaluation.

 - Visual acuity test to assess your distance and near vision

 - Refractive error measurement to determine your glasses prescription

 - Assessment of your lenses to determine the presence of any cataracts

 - Evaluation of your retinal health (back of the eye), macula and optic nerve using optical coherence tomography (OCT)

 - Biometry (Lenstar) to measure your eye’s length, curve, width and depth

 - Pentacam® to assess your cornea, providing topography and elevation maps of your cornea